apache/cordova-docs/doc/developing-the-website.md

 Alternatively, to dynamically rebuild the site and refresh the browser _when changes happen_ (again, optionally with the `--nodocs` flag), run:

     node_modules/.bin/gulp watch

+### Using Make

+To build the website, run:

+    make build

+To start the website, run:

+    make serve

+That command will start a local server at port `8000`.